Excelsior80/DSDP_2024_notes/README.md

 #### EDA
 * Python For Data Analysis by Wes McKinney (founder of pandas)
 * The Truthful Art by Alberto Cairo
+* The Visual Display of Quantitative Information by Edward Tufte